mgechev/blog.mgechev.com/_drafts/parsing-binary-data-protocol-javascript.markdown

 Which wasn't fun, at all.
 You initiate new POST/GET request for each client request and in case "Keep-Alive" is not set you might need to open TCP socket for each HTTP connection.

-#### Renaissance
+### Renaissance

-After the era of the WebSockets, but without binary data support we would:
+After the era of the WebSockets, but without binary data support, we would:

 - Send textual data to the remote WebSocket
 - Translate the received data by the proxy